ariel-tchougang/demo-amazon-translate-angular/README.md

 ## AWS Lambda API

-You'll need to have AWS account and AWS SAM CLI + npm installed.
+You'll need to have AWS account and AWS SAM CLI + npm + Angular CLI installed.

 ### Build the app